News

 The existing wastewater treatment system was designed to pump effluent into an evaporation lagoon, where bacteria would complete the treatment process.
 The increased flows at the site meant that the lagoon would not be sufficient to treat the increased wastewater.

-The company therefore required a new wastewater treatment system to meet the business growth.
+The company therefore required a new construction wastewater treatment system to meet the business growth.
 Aerofloat was brought on to upgrade the site to ensure it met council standards.

 Aerofloat’s team designed and built a dissolved air flotation (AeroDAF) system for the macadamia processing facility, incorporating its innovative, patented technology.